Aston Villa Soccer Star Punched By Pitch Invader, Then Scores Winning Goal

 The Birmingham City fan, who has not been named, looked disheveled with his clothes in disarray as he was taken off the pitch of the then-scoreless game, blowing kisses to the crowd.
 But in the second half, Grealish regained his composure and went on to score the game-winning goal against Birmingham City.
 Grealish took a left-footed shot to the bottom corner of the goal, and Aston Villa won 1-0.

-But despite the angry fan, Birmingham City took the loss in stride according to TMZ Sports.
+But despite the angry fan, Birmingham City took the loss in stride, according to TMZ Sports.

 “Birmingham definitely were not sore losers either — in fact, the team issued a statement after the game apologizing to Grealish and Aston Villa at large for what one of their own fans did… saying the dude would be banned from St. Andrew’s Stadium for life.”